wasmerio/wasmer-js/README.md

 npm install --save @wasmer/sdk
 ```

-You can now run WASI packages from the Wasmer registry:
+You can now run packages from the Wasmer registry:

 ```js
 import { init, Wasmer } from "@wasmer/sdk";